 With BrightEdge Instant, you can see how your videos rank right now on YouTube, while your users look at them.
-You can also see how your competitors’ material performs, giving you insights into how you can improve your own standings and boost your video strategy.
+You can also see how your competitors’ material performs, giving you insights into how you can improve your own standings and boost your video SEO strategy.

 You will gain insight into the products, topics, and influencers who are quickly growing in popularity across the YouTube platform, allowing you to capitalize on rising trends and getting your content in front of interested users.

 Creating a video strategy and using the BrightEdge platform features can propel your brand forward and allow you to tap into the growing popularity of this type of content.
-With the BrightEdge platform to keep you on top of your video rankings and armed with insight regarding what your customers want to watch, you will find yourself easily moving forward with a strong video strategy.
+With the BrightEdge platform to keep you on top of your video rankings and armed with insight regarding what your customers want to watch, you will find yourself easily moving forward with a strong video SEO strategy.